carroll school of management

 With the exception of MGMT3099 Strategic Management, all Management Core courses usually are completed by the end of the junior year.
 Students who have transferred, who have done a semester or a year abroad, or who have had deficiencies may have to modify their schedules somewhat.

-Beginning with the class of 2016, students who enroll in an Arts and Sciences minor may reduce, by one, their Management Core courses; note that not all courses are eligible for this reduction.
+Beginning with the class of 2016, students who enroll in a Morrissey College of Arts and Sciences minor may reduce, by one, their Management Core courses; note that not all courses are eligible for this reduction.
 All students must take Portico, Statistics, and Financial Accounting.
-Students who pursue an Arts and Sciences major may reduce their Management Core by two courses, with the exceptions noted above.
+Students who pursue a Morrissey College of Arts and Sciences major may reduce their Management Core by two courses, with the exceptions noted above.
 Students who wish to pursue one of these options must consult with the Associate Dean’s office.

 Prerequisites, which are listed in the individual course descriptions, must be followed.

 *All students must complete, either via AP or course work, one course in Calculus.
-A second Math course must be taken at BC and be chosen from among a “bucket” that includes Math for Management, Calculus II, Multivariate Calculus, Linear Algebra, and Econometric Methods.
-All CSOM students must take at least one math course at BC.
+A second Mathematics course must be taken at BC and be chosen from among a “bucket” that includes Math for Management, Calculus II, Multivariate Calculus, Linear Algebra, and Econometric Methods.
+All CSOM students must take at least one mathematics course at BC.

 Beginning with the class of 2016, all students must complete 120 credits for graduation.